tymyrddin/blue/source/docs/home/smart/iot.md

 ### The "Emotional Support" fridge

 Why?
-Samsung's new AI Nutrition Therapist fridge now analyzes your food choices and suggests "guilt-free alternatives" via the door screen
+Samsung's new AI Nutrition Therapist fridge now analyses your food choices and suggests "guilt-free alternatives" via the door screen

 2025 Risk: Fridge-to-psychiatrist data sharing (now with 20% more judgment)